SosnoviyBor/FriendlierFire/README.md

 # Friendlier Fire (OpenMW)

-Rebeling followers begone!
+Rebelling followers begone!

 *For MWSE alternative check out [No More Friendly Fire](https://www.nexusmods.com/morrowind/mods/48801) by Celediel.*

 ## What It Does

-- Prevents followers from aggroing at you.
+- Prevents followers from aggroing at you
-- Reduces physical player-to-follower damage and vice versa (configurable).
+- Reduces physical player-to-follower damage and vice versa (configurable)

 ## What It Doesn't (yet)

-- Affect spells/enchantments.
+- Affect spells/enchantments
-- Make followers immortal.
+- Make followers immortal

 ## Consider also